vishalcloudyuga/dcos-docs/1.9/overview/concepts.md

 ### <a name="mesos-containerizer"></a>Containerizer

-A Mesos containerizer is a containerization and resource isolation abstraction around a specific container runtime, namely the [Docker Runtime](#mesos-docker-runtime) and [Mesos Universal Container Runtime](#mesos-universal-container-runtime).
+A containerizer is a containerization and resource isolation abstraction around a specific container runtime, namely the [Docker Runtime](#mesos-docker-runtime) and [Mesos Universal Container Runtime](#mesos-universal-container-runtime).

 #### <a name="mesos-universal-container-runtime"></a>Mesos Universal Container Runtime